FMV WorldPopular VideosPopular VideosPopular Videos

 Q: What is an FMV game?

-Q: Isn't all video full-motion?
+Q: Isn't all video full motion?
 Why are these games called Full-Motion Video?

 A: In the 1980s, live-action and animated video was popular in laserdisc arcade games but had not yet made it to home consoles.
 In the late 80s, when home computers became powerful enough, developers began to tinker with the idea of adding live-action video to consumer video games.
 Initially, developers simply used photographs converted to digitized sprites, then showed the photos quickly in succession and called it "video."
-These quick slideshows of digitized sprites are what we refer to as PARTIAL-MOTION VIDEO.
+These quick slideshows of digitized sprites are what we affectionately refer to as PARTIAL-MOTION VIDEO.

 Once CD-Rom technology was brought to home computers and consoles, developers used the technology to add real video files into games.
-The term FULL-MOTION VIDEO was used to differentiate between the "partial-motion" videos of years past and the "full-motion" videos used in CD-Roms.
+The term FULL-MOTION VIDEO was used to differentiate between the "partial-motion" videos of years past and the "full-motion" videos used in CD-ROMSs.

 Q: Why are some FMV games entirely video, like a movie, while others are just regular video games that have a video introduction?